retaildevcrews/aks-secure-baseline-hack-template/.github/HackGuide.md

   - We generally do two stand ups / day
   - Demos at the afternoon stand up!
 - Retros
-  - We had 30 minutes of challenge demos
+  - We suggest 30 minutes of challenge demos
   - 30 minutes of retro

 ### Azure Subscription